odoo/documentation/content/applications/finance/expenses.rst

    The *Sales* app is where specification on the units of measure are created and edited (e.g. units, miles, nights, etc.).
 Go to :menuselection:`Sales app --> Configuration --> Settings` and ensure `Units of Measure` is enabled in the `Product Catalog` section.
-Click on the :guilabel:`Units of Measure` internal link to view, create, and edit the units of measure.
-Refer to :doc:`this document </applications/inventory_and_mrp/inventory/management/products/uom>` to learn more about units of measure and how to configure them.
+Click on the :guilabel:`Units of Measure` internal link to :doc:`view, create, and edit the units of measure
+   <../inventory_and_mrp/inventory/product_management/product_replenishment/uom>`.

 .. image:: expenses/new-expense-product.png
    :align: center